 No findings related to the federal awards were noted which would be required to be reported under generally accepted governmental auditing standards (GAGAS).

-COMMUNITY PLANNING ASSOCIATION OF SOUTHWEST IDAHO SCHEDULE OF PRIOR AUDIT FINDINGS
+COMMUNITY PLANNING ASSOCIATION OF SOUTHWEST IDAHO SCHEDULE OF PRIOR AUDIT FINDINGS For the Year Ended September 30, 2020

 There were no prior audit findings.